hoangduytran/blender-manual/manual/modeling/geometry_nodes/inspection.rst

 a geometry node group might mistakenly overwrite some essential data.
 The overlay helps to make detecting that situation easy.

-The same data is also available in the :ref:`geometry-nodes-internal-dependencies` panel in the modifier's UI.
+The same data is also available in the :ref:`modifiers-geometry-nodes-named-attributes` panel in the modifier's UI.

 Geometry Randomization
 ======================